tofsjonas/sortable/README.md

 - Requires **thead** and **tbody**.

 - **cross browser**, ~~ie9+~~ No longer ie9 compatible.
 Then again, maybe it already wasn't 🤷

-- ~~eventListeners attached to the rows _WILL_ be removed~~

-- eventListeners are no longer removed! 😊

 - NOT tested with React, Angular, Vue, etc.